 H10 Casanova.
 This chic hotel is central on Barcelona’s Gran Via, 10 minutes from Plaza Catalunya and La Rambla.

 H10 Catalunya Plaza.
 The Hotel H10 Catalunya Plaza is located directly on the Plaza, 200 metres from Las Ramblas, and is the perfect location for your city break.
-Surrounded by bars, restaurants, and within walking distance from many of the city’s main attractions.
+Surrounded by bars and restaurants, and within walking distance of many of the city’s major attractions.

 H10 Universitat.
 Located 100 yards from Plaza Catalunya and 200 yards from the metro and bus links just outside.
 Another perfect location and another great H10 Hotel for your trip.